Engaging Residents and Fellows With Local Eye Banks

 Engaging with local residency and Cornea Fellowship programs is a great way for eye banks to build relationships with local programs, introduce eye banking to ophthalmogists, educate physicians on where their tissue comes from, and develop relationships with physicians.
 Speakers will discuss best practices for establishing contact with local programs, tools for educating physicians about eye banking, suggestions for an itinerary when hosting visits at the eye bank, and additional resources and information for best practices when engaging with resident and Fellows.

 Sierra Donor Services Eye Bank

 Jennifer Li, MD, is a Professor of Ophthalmology at the UC Davis Eye Center where she is the Director of the Cornea and External Disease Service and the Fellowship Director.
 Dr. Li received her medical degree and completed her residency at the Baylor College of Medicine in Houston, Texas and subsequently completed a fellowship in Cornea, External Disease and Refractive Surgery at UC Davis.
 She is also the Co-Medical Director of Sierra Donor Services in Sacramento, California.
-Dr. Li is an active member of the EBAA Board of Directors and has served on various EBAA committees including EBAA Accreditation Board, the Scientific Programs Committee.
-She is the current Chair of the EBAA Medical Advisory Board, Chair-Elect for the EBAA, and a member for the EBAA Board of Directors and Governance Committee.
-She is the recipient of the EBAA's 2021 R. Townley Paton Award in 2021 for her contributions to the EBAA, sight restoration and corneal transplantation.
+Dr. Li is the Chair of the EBAA Board of Directors and has served on various EBAA committees including EBAA Accreditation Board, the Scientific Programs Committee and as Chair of the Medical Advisory Board.
+Dr. Li received the R. Townley Paton Award in 2021 for her contributions to the EBAA, sight restoration and corneal transplantation.